reactiveui/Akavache/README.md

 # Akavache V11.1: An Asynchronous Key-Value Store for Native Applications

 Akavache is an *asynchronous*, *persistent* (i.e., writes to disk) key-value store created for writing desktop and mobile applications in C#, based on SQLite3.
 Akavache is great for both storing important data (i.e., user settings) as well as cached local data that expires.
+This project is tested with BrowserStack.

 ## What's New in V11.1